syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 The Spreadsheet has support for inserting new sheet.
 You can dynamically insert sheet by one of the following ways,

 * Click the New sheet button in the spreadsheet sheet tab.
+* Right clicking on the worksheet in the sheet tab and then click Insert option in the context menu.
-* Click OTHERS tab in the ribbon and select Insert dropdown button.
-Then click Insert Sheet.
+* Click OTHERS tab in the ribbon and select Insert Sheet option in Insert dropdown button.

 You can also add new sheet using [`addNewSheet`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:addnewsheet "addNewSheet") method.